dcbaker/cython/docs/src/userguide/debugging.rst

 .. function:: cy print varname

-    Print a local or global Cython, Python or C variable (depending on the context).
+    Print a local or global Cython0, Python or C variable (depending on the context).
 Variables may also be dereferenced::

         (gdb) cy print x